silviaCerby/gitbook/docs/management/credential_management/item_importer/migrate-from-1password-to-cerby.md

 ---
-description: This article describes how to import your 1Password vaults and items to Cerby.
+description: "This article describes how to import your 1Password vaults and items to Cerby."
 intercom_id: 9613378
 ---